aguang5241/HEA_ML/README.md

-# HEA_ML
+# High-Entropy Materials Design by Integrating the First-Principles Calculations and Machine Learning: a Case Study in the Al-Co-Cr-Fe-Ni System

+## Overview
 The first-principles calculation is widely used in HEA, however, it is not computational friendly for large/complex systems.
 In this work, the Al-Co-Cr-Fe-Ni system (both FCC and BCC) is selected for our investigation.
 We formulate a materials design strategy that combines first-principles calculation results and machine learning models to establish a robust database of properties (e.g., phase stabilities and elastic constants).
 Moreover, we developed the corresponding desktop software to facilitate the use of related persons or institutions.

 ## Workflow
 * Above the iceberg: